UnionInternationalCheminsdeFer/OSDM/index.md

 1. to substantially **simplify and improve the booking process for customers** of public transport trips and,
-2. to **lower complexity and distribution costs** for distributors and carriers.
+2. to **lower complexity and distribution costs** for retailers, distributor and carriers.

 OSDM **strengthens rail and public transport** as a convenient and ecological means of transportation by simplifying distribution.
 Finally, it lays a **solid